EU Financing for Rail

 More EU Funds for investments in Europe’s rail system

-The EU counts with various funding programmes and instruments to support rail investments in Europe.
+The EU provides various funding programmes and instruments to support rail investments in Europe.
 A great deal of attractive funding is available for the rail sector through these programmes.
-Efficient absorption and use of the funding provided by these EU programmes are essential to overcome the recent financial constraints on the amount of public money that national governments are able to invest in the rail networks, although the situation very much differs from one country to another.
+Efficient absorption and use of the funding provided by these EU programmes is essential to overcome the financial constraints on the amount of public money that national governments can invest in the rail networks, however, the situation differs from country to country.

-The COVID-19 outbreak, and the ensuing economic crisis, has further exacerbated these differences.
-However, the crisis has also shown that even when our countries were brought to a near-standstill, rail and urban rail systems (trams/metros/urban rail) have continued to ensure the circulation of critical goods and the continuation of essential services.
-It has been possible thanks to major EU investments in rail projects over recent years.
-These overtures helped modernise European infrastructure, reduced bottlenecks and bridged missing links.
-More than ever before, the COVID-19 crisis has illustrated how important a well-functioning Trans-European Transport Network (TEN-T) is to Europe’s resilience.
-UNIFE advocates that rail’s strategic role during the pandemic and its assets as the greenest, safest mode of mass transportation necessitates direct, massive European Union investments towards a strengthened, future transport system with rail as its backbone.
+The recent economic and geopolitical developments have further exacerbated these differences.
+However, this crisis also shows that even when our countries were brought to a near-standstill, rail, and urban rail systems (trams/metros/urban rail) have continued to ensure the circulation of critical goods and the continuation of essential services.
+It has been possible thanks to major EU investments in rail projects over recent years such as the establishment of NextGeneration EU.
+These overtures helped modernise European infrastructure, reduced bottlenecks, and bridged missing links.
+More than ever before, the COVID-19 crisis has illustrated how important a well-functioning Trans-European Transport Network (TEN-T) is to Europe’s resilience for which UNIFE has actively advocated in order to establish new and ambitious requirements such as the deployment of ERTMS.
+UNIFE advocates that rail’s strategic role and its assets as the greenest, safest mode of mass transportation necessitates direct, massive European Union investments towards a strengthened, future transport system with rail as its backbone.
 Additionally, this would generate more market opportunities for the European rail supply industry.

 Do you want to know more about the available EU Funds?